ABRG-Models/Tessellations/README.md

 popd # To return to the parent Tessellations directory
 ```

-**John - this next sentence doesn't make too much sense**:

-To run the code return from a cold start, i.e from intial random fields go to the top directory
+You can now run the code from a cold start, i.e from intial random fields.

 First, if it does not exist, create the **logsMorph** directory